Varun-Krishnan1/OpticNerveRegenNLP/README.md

 To validate BERT's ability to differentiate causual sentences we used the SemEval 2010 Task 8 Dataset (described above) and achieved a .97 AUC on the dataset.

 We fine-tuned the roberta-base model on our supervised dataset (workflow described below).
 Note that the supervised molecules were removed from the sentence prior to training so that BERT could not over-train on the supervised molecule's names.
-We originally trained BERT on the unbalanced version of the dataset and validated it by its ability to classify promoters, inhibitors, and neither from a set of manually labeled molecules, different from the ones it were trained on, but it achieved an accuracy of only 34% (essentially random guessing).
+We originally trained BERT on the unbalanced version of the dataset and validated it by its ability to classify promoters, inhibitors, and neither from a set of manually labeled molecules, different from the ones it were trained on.
+These manually labeled molecuels were taken from the wet team and labels from the team were extracted by taking the first letter of their respones ("P" vs "I" vs "N").
+About 141 molecules were able to evalauted but it achieved an accuracy of only 34% (essentially random guessing).
 It's most common mistake was labelling a promoter as an inhibitor - most likely due to the unbalanced nature of the dataset.
 Code is at BERT Training for 3 Classes.ipynb and Evaluating BERT 3 Classes on Manually Labelled Data.ipynb.

-We tried again using the balanced version of the dataset and trained it to classify novel molecules as only 2 classes, promoter or inhibitor, yet when validated with the manually labelled data it achieved an accuracy of only 48% again essentially random.
+We tried again using the balanced version of the dataset and trained it to classify novel molecules as only 2 classes, promoter or inhibitor, yet when validated with the manually labelled data it achieved an accuracy on the wet lab labelled molecules of only 48% again essentially random.
 Empirically giving BERT sentences that should be easy to label as promotory or inhibitory, BERT did not show an ability to acurrately classify the sentences.
 Code is at BERT 2 Class Training on Balanced Dataset.ipynb.

 Bert Workflow:
 1. Go through corpus and use known molecules to get sentences with a promoter and sentences with an inhibitor